ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 ## How to use JUnit Mockito(Noobie explanation)
-Back on the old Java days, I didn't even knew what JUnit was.
-My testing process was:
+Back on the old Java days, I didn't even know what JUnit was.
+My testing process consisted in:
  - step 1: Run
- - step 2: If some red color appears that meant that It didn't worked
+ - step 2: If somethign showed up highlighted in red, it meant that it didn't worked

-But now with JUnit we have a great tool for testing, however, this tool has some limitations...
-For example: If we have a object that is populated by a database, it is not convenient to query that database everytime just to test a particular method or if we use a method to do some math operation from cloud service...
-So or we re-implement the method that receives that object for testing(which in my opinion it shouldn't be a consequence) or we just use *Mockito*.
+But now with JUnit we have a great tool for testing, no more excuses to create propper unit tests.
+However, this tool is not free of limitations.
+For example: If we have an object, it is not convenient to query that database whenever we need to test a particular method or employ one of those methods to perform some mathematical operation from the cloud service.
+So, to solve this, we are left with two options: either we re-implement the method that receives that object for testing – which, in my opinion it shouldn't be a consequence of unit test creation, or we simply use *Mockito*.

 ## Maven dependencies